Over half of all Canadian men struggle with being able to get (or keep) a proper erection, yet fewer than 25% of them choose to do anything about it.

 Fortunately, ED is pretty easy to treat.
 So let's make life better and find out which treatment may be right for you.

 Absolutely.
-You will have the opportunity to select your preferred prescription ED medication while completing your medical assessment, including both brand name and generic options.
+You will have the opportunity to select your preferred prescription ED medication while completing your online visit, including both brand name and generic options.
 As a policy, Felix advocates generic medications as more affordable and more likely to be covered by your insurance plan.

 Viagra®’s Canada Health–approved prescribing information claims that “82% of patients reported an improvement in their erections.”
 Other PDE5 inhibitors (Cialis®, Levitra®) showed similar results.

 Oral ED medication is generally considered extremely effective and studies show it works for the majority of men, but not all.

 Other treatment options for ED include lifestyle improvements (e.g., exercise, diet, quitting smoking, limiting alcohol use), surgery, penile vacuum pumps, and other ED medications.
 Every treatment comes with risks and benefits that you should fully understand before moving forward with it.

 Blood pressure is an important factor in determining whether it is safe for you to use prescription ED medication.
 To complete your online visit, it is essential that you are accurate and honest about your blood pressure and that it was taken within the last 6 months.
 When used improperly, these medications can cause serious harm or even death.
 If you haven’t had your blood pressure taken within the last 6 months, you can get a free blood pressure range at most retail pharmacies or at a clinic.